20 Things I Would Do if I Were a High School Principal

 1. Love Bombs.
 I would make a point of dropping pleasant little surprises on deserving staff members.
 It would have to be a priority for me to try to keep abreast of all of the activities and projects my staff are involved in, so that I can reward their hard work with an unexpected message of encouragement or a small gift of some kind.
 People like being made a fuss of, and they like the boss to notice when they do something well.

 2. No Moan Zone.
 I would have a strict ‘no negativity’ policy.
 It is often too easy to complain, especially when the pressure is on, or near the end of term.
 However, if we let negativity continue unchecked, the result is an unhappy staffroom and a less productive working environment.
-Left unchecked, negativity spreads like a cancer.
+Left unchecked, negativity spreads like cancer.
 I appreciate that, from time to time, staff need to let off some steam, but even then, I would challenge them to match a complaint with a solution.
 Back-biting and rumour-mongering would be entirely off-limits.
 If people have to think twice before they moan about something, they tend to do less of it.
 As an additional bonus, I would get a steady stream of new ideas, probably on a daily basis, aimed at improving our school.

 3. Develop Development.
 I would insist that staff endeavour to earn professional development points / badges for their appraisals by attending training sessions, going on courses, building their own PLNs and engaging with other teachers around the country, and around the world.
-I would try to encourage the same atmosphere of excitement at discovery and learning new things in the staffroom as I would like our students to have in class.
+I would try to encourage the same atmosphere of excitement at discovering and learning new things in the staffroom as I would like our students to have in class.
 Importantly, this is an ‘opt out’ process – that is, if staff do not want to do this, they need to explain why… in writing.

 4. Showcase Talent.
 I would give my staff an opportunity to speak to larger groups about their personal interests.
 This can be in the form a masterclass for their peers or students, or simply an enrichment session at staff development seminars.
 Whether it is cooking Indian cuisine, creating iBooks or even something like Anthropology, I would encourage my teachers to follow their own interests and to share them with the rest of the staff.
 This would double as an example to our students of true life-long learning.